mmondics/openshift-intro/README.md

  **Red Hat OpenShift Data Foundation** is software-defined storage that is optimized for container environments.
 It runs as an operator on OpenShift Container Platform to provide highly integrated and simplified persistent storage management for containers.

-Red Hat OpenShift Data Foundation is integrated into the latest Red Hat OpenShift Container Platform to address platform services, application portability, and persistence challenges.It provides a highly scalable backend for the next generation of cloud-native applications, built on a technology stack that includes Red Hat Ceph Storage, the Rook.io Operator, and NooBaa’s Multicloud Object Gateway technology.
+Red Hat OpenShift Data Foundation is integrated into the latest Red Hat OpenShift Container Platform to address platform services, application portability, and persistence challenges.
+It provides a highly scalable backend for the next generation of cloud-native applications, built on a technology stack that includes Red Hat Ceph Storage, the Rook.io Operator, and NooBaa’s Multicloud Object Gateway technology.
 OpenShift Data Foundation also supports Logical Volume Manager Storage for single node OpenShift clusters.

 Red Hat OpenShift Data Foundation provides a trusted, enterprise-grade application development environment that simplifies and enhances the user experience across the application lifecycle in a number of ways: